-Scancell’s DNA vaccine will target the SARS-CoV-2 nucleocapsid (N) protein and the key receptor-binding domain (RBD) of the spike (S) protein to generate both T cell responses and virus neutralising antibodies (VNAbs) against the SARS-CoV-2 virus.
+Scancell’s DNA vaccine targets the SARS-CoV-2 nucleocapsid (N) protein and the key receptor-binding domain (RBD) of the spike (S) protein to generate both T cell responses and virus neutralising antibodies (VNAbs) against the SARS-CoV-2 virus.
 The N protein is highly conserved amongst coronaviruses; therefore, this new vaccine has the potential to generate protection not only against SARS-CoV-2, but also against new strains of coronavirus that may arise in the future.

 The key design features of Scancell’s SARS-Cov-2 vaccine include:

-- Identical plasmid backbone structure to ImmunoBody® SCIB1 already shown to be safe in humans;
+- Identical plasmid backbone structure to ImmunoBody® SCIB1 already shown to be safe in humans.